Are Language Models Sensitive to Morally Irrelevant Distractors?: Discussion

-Our experiments reveal that influence the moral judgements of LLMs in similar ways across models, with negative distractors particularly decreasing the morality of LLMs' selected actions and increasing disapproval of the behavior of others.
-These findings resonate with situationist work in moral psychology which emphasizes that seemingly minor features of a situation can have outsized effects on moral judgement.
-Consequently, strategies and implications from philosophical discussions on situationism are useful tools for framing the moral implications of our work.
-Situationist philosophers tend to emphasize the importance of situational management over self-cultivation in regulating behavior---suggesting that recovering alcoholics should avoid bars, for example.
+Our experiments reveal that moral distractors influence the moral judgements of LLMs in similar ways across models, with negative distractors particularly decreasing the morality of LLMs' selected actions and increasing disapproval of others' behavior.
+These findings echo previous worries that LLMs may have difficulty picking out morally salient features of situations \cite{kilov2026discerningwhatmatters}, but also resonate with situationist work in moral psychology which emphasizes that seemingly minor situational features can have outsized effects on moral judgement.
+Consequently, strategies and implications from philosophical work on situationism are useful tools for framing the moral implications of our work.

+Situationist philosophers emphasize the importance of situational management over self-cultivation in regulating behavior (e.g. suggesting that recovering alcoholics should avoid bars).
 An analogous strategy for AI alignment is to \textbf{design sociotechnical systems that avoid morally problematic contexts for models}.
 Since our findings suggest that negative distractors have the greatest effect on the moral judgements of LLMs, developers should be particularly cautious about deploying LLMs in environments with a high likelihood of encountering negative sentiments, such as mental counseling settings.
-Therefore, rather than viewing LLMs themselves as bearers of moral responsibility, our results suggest that it may be more productive to shift moral responsibility to the designers, deployers, and users who build interfaces that mediate user-model interactions, design the training procedures which shape how models respond to situational cues, and decide where and how models are deployed.
+Therefore, rather than viewing LLMs themselves as bearers of moral responsibility, our results suggest that it may be more productive to shift moral responsibility to the designers, developers, and users who build interfaces that mediate user-model interactions, design the training procedures which shape how models respond to situational cues, and decide where and how models are deployed.

-Philosophical debates over situationism also offer useful resources for interpreting and explaining our results.
-In particular, some philosophers have responded to situationism by arguing that situationist evidence merely shows that virtuous personality traits are \textit{rare}, not that personality traits fail to explain behavior altogether.
-According to this interpretation, virtue is like other specialized skills that must be carefully cultivated over time, so it is plausible that the majority of people do not possess fully cultivated virtue \cite{lott2014rarityofvirtue}.